Call for Papers | Mountain Plains Business Conference at the University of Nebraska Omaha | University of Nebraska at Kearney

 GUIDELINES TO SUBMIT A COMPETITIVE PAPER

 Papers representing completed research and dealing with a substantive, methodological, or theoretical issue are invited as Competitive Paper submissions.
 Please prepare the submission using Microsoft Word, double-spaced, Times New Roman 12-point font in APA style.
 They should be 20-30 pages in length, which includes tables, figures, and references.
-The first page should include the paper’s title, authors names, and intended track.
-The second page should include only the title and up to 100-word abstract.
+The first page should include the paper’s title, authors' names, and intended track.
+The second page should include only the title and an abstract no longer than 100 words.

 GUIDELINES TO SUBMIT A CASE STUDY

 Papers with either a descriptive or decision-based case study are invited for Case Study submissions.
-These papers need to be based on real life scenarios, not hypothetical ones.
-However, data may come from primary and/or secondary information.
+These papers need to be based on real-life scenarios, not hypothetical ones.
+However, data may come from primary or secondary information.
 Please prepare the submission using Microsoft Word, double-spaced, Times New Roman 12-point font in APA style.
-They should be 20-30 pages in length, which includes tables, figures, and references.
-The first page should include the paper’s title, authors names, and intended track.
-The second page should include only the title and up to 100-word abstract.
+Submissions should be 20-30 pages in length, including tables, figures, and references.
+The first page should include the paper's title, authors' names, and intended track.
+The second page should include only the title and an abstract no longer than 100 words.

 GUIDELINES TO SUBMIT A PANEL PROPOSAL

 Special sessions provide an opportunity to highlight important topics related to various business fields.
 Please prepare the proposal using Microsoft Word, double-spaced, Times New Roman 12-point font in APA style.
-They should be 500-words in length, with no tables, figures, or references.
-The first page should include the session proposal title, session chair, and discussants, and intended track.
+The proposal should be no longer than 500 words, with no tables, figures, or references.
+The first page should include the session proposal title, session chair, discussants, and intended track.
 The second page should include only the title and proposal.

 GUIDELINES TO SUBMIT A WORKSHOP PROPOSAL

 Workshops provide an opportunity to demonstrate new techniques in studying business-related topics.
-This can include software, methodology, and/or pedagogy.
+The proposal can include software, methodology, or pedagogy.
 Please prepare the proposal using Microsoft Word, double-spaced, Times New Roman 12-point font in APA style.
-They should be 500-words in length, with no tables, figures, or references.
-The first page should include the session proposal title, session chair, and discussants, and intended track.
+The proposal should be no longer than 500 words, with no tables, figures, or references.
+The first page should include the session proposal title, session chair, discussants, and intended track.
 The second page should include only the title and proposal.